Ryōtarō Shiba: Kaidō wo Yuku

 The work, now available in multi-volume book form, was also developed into documentary series and broadcast on NHK, Japan's public television broadcaster.

 The series ran for 1,146 installments.

 Clouds Above the Hill

 Another well-known work, Clouds Above the Hill (坂の上の雲, Saka no Ue no Kumo), is a historical epic centering on the careers of two ambitious brothers who work their way up from a rural backwater to positions of eminence in the new post-1868 Meiji period.
 In it, the Akiyama brothers strive to build a Japanese military capable of holding its own in an unstable region and the Russo-Japanese War becomes the central stage for their involvement in the frenzied modernisation and ascendancy of Japan in the region and subsequently, the world.
 It is Shiba's second best selling work in Japanese, with 14,750,000 copies sold.

+Battles of Khalkhin Gol

+Shiba began working on a novel based on the Battles of Khalkhin Gol and conducted research.
+However, as he delved deeper into his research, his motivation to write dwindled.

+In the end, he gave up writing.

 Death

 Shiba suffered internal bleeding and lapsed into a coma on February 10, 1996.
 He died two days later.